Swedish government puts SEK40 million into university holding companies

 Riksdagen, the Swedish government seat

-Photo of the Swedish parliament building by CEphoto, Uwe Aranas via Wikimedia Commons
+Photo: CEphoto, Uwe Aranas via Wikimedia Commons

 The government of Sweden is putting SEK40 million into 20 university holding companies throughout the country, with Lund University’s LU Ventures securing the lion’s share at SEK5.24 million.